based2/KB/network/ip_filter.md

 block from any to 172.67.175.55
 # DNS https://github.com/Cisco-Talos/IOCs/blob/main/2024/02/google-cloud-run-abuse.txt
 block from any to 172.67.175.238
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html js.schema-forms[.]org
+block from any to 172.67.179.4
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 172.67.180.247
 # https://red.flag.domains/posts/